 Conversion, the second step of the process, poses a more interesting problem to online marketers for a few reasons:

 For starters, we all know what the search engines are looking for (for the most part) and how to optimize each of those parameters.
 It’s just a matter of plugging in the right inputs to get the right outputs.

 However, once you get the user onto your landing page, converting them is a whole different kit and caboodle.
 As much as we like to say that we do, online marketers just don’t know as much about our users as we do about search engines.

 User behavior is a far more elaborate, fluid, and idiosyncratic collection of data.
 Tapping into the secrets behind how users “tick” is the secret to making sense of all that data, and turning traffic into conversions by pleasing your site visitors accordingly.

 This is where Psychology comes into play.
 Tapping into the reasoning and emotions behind consumer behavior through psychological analysis can illuminate the “why or why not” of your site visitors.

-Understanding why users make the decisions they do, and knowing how to influence those decision with the right features on your landing pages, will help you convert all of that traffic you’re paying so much for into actual conversions that are making you money.
+Understanding why users make the decisions they do and knowing how to influence those decisions with the right features on your landing pages will help you convert all of that traffic you’re paying so much for into actual conversions that are making you money.

 - Getting the Right Data: What You Need To Be Looking For